FocusCompany/authentication-server/README.md

 Expected return :
 ```
 {
-    "message": "Success user and his jwt tokens have been deleted"
+    "message": "Success user and his data have been deleted"
 }
 ```
 #### PUT /update_user